intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ![indexing_option](https://user-images.githubusercontent.com/11327974/77618360-84ebe700-6f79-11ea-8fd1-cfca179ef2a3.png)

 All the DB and temporary data during the indexing process are stored as files and managed.
-Meanwhile, logic bug may occur due to modifying file paths and lead to the Local Privilege Escalation forasmuch as the files are handled with the *NT AUTHORITY SYSTEM*.
+Meanwhile, logic bug may occur due to modifying file paths and lead to the LPE vulnerability forasmuch as the files are handled with the *NT AUTHORITY SYSTEM*.
 Besides, according to recent trends, vulnerabilities found in Windows Service were mostly LPE vulnerability resulting from logic bug.
 In this sense, we were sure that the vulnerability exists in the Windows Search Indexer as well.
 However, the outcome of our analysis was totally unexpected; more details are covered afterward.